argumentcomputer/zk-light-clients/ethereum/move/README.md

 }
 ```
 It is possible to run Move verification flow locally.
 This requires running Aptos node locally using Docker (see [this](https://aptos.dev/en/build/cli/running-a-local-network) tutorial for more details).

-It is known that verification doesn't work with testnet due to serialisation issue of Bn254 field element.
-This might be fixed with eventual testnet upgrades on Aptos side.